Skip to content

 Laura Callarman, Eden Fellows, “Refining the Eden Community’s Pathways for Shaping Regenerative Christian Culture”

 This presentation examines a DMin project that refined the “pathways” the Eden Community uses to transmit regenerative Christian culture.
-It lays out theological foundations undergirding the project: the importance of ecclesial diversity and creative contextualization, features that empower the church to embody a variety of life-giving “alternative stories” with the capacity present truly good news to the world.
+It lays out theological foundations undergirding the project: the importance of ecclesial diversity and creative contextualization, features that empower the church to embody a variety of life-giving “alternative stories” with the capacity to present truly good news to the world.
 It summarizes the principles and processes of Appreciative Inquiry and describes how the project employed those.
 And it explores the significance of the project’s foundations, findings, and processes for organizations seeking to improve their ability to effectively convey their cultural commitments to people in their own contexts.

 Jennifer Reinsch Schroeder, Abilene Christian University, “An Inclusive Framework for Ministry: Fostering the Spiritual Formation of Children in a Multicultural Church”